micaiahcape/micaiahcape.github.io/projects/stravalytics.md

 A second API call is made to Strava with the `refreshToken`, and an `accessToken` is obtained.

-Using the obtained `accessToken`, the application finally starts calling the Strava API to get the user's activities.
+Using the obtained `accessToken`, the application finally starts calling the Strava API to get the user's activities

 ## Stravalytics currently has the following visualizations:
 <img class="img-fluid" width = "30%" src="../img/stravalytics.png">